-The best tent lights for inside the tent are those that are battery-powered and don’t have any cords.
+Look for battery-powered lights and don’t have any cords for the best lighting inside the tent.
 They cast a soft glow and can be used to read, set up your sleeping area, or play games.
 LED lights work best because they don’t emit a lot of heat like other types of lighting.

-Avoid camping tent lighting that cast a direct light like flashlights (including from your phone) because the light is effective in a narrow scope.
-Hands-free or headlamp lights are the best options because they allow you to use both your hands and your eyes for other tasks while still providing light.
+Avoid camping tent lighting that casts a direct light like flashlights (including from your phone) because the light is effective in a narrow scope.
+Hands-free or headlamp lights are the best options because they allow you to use both hands for tasks while still providing light.

-We also recommend that any camping tent lighting be lightweight, easy to set up, durable, waterproof, and have an adjustable dimness setting so it can suit many different scenarios.
+We also recommend lightweight camping tent lighting that is easy to set up, durable, and waterproof.
+An adjustable dimness setting makes it suitable for different scenarios.

 1. Hanging Light Bulbs